Supporting Your Child Through an Eating Disorder: A Guide for Parents

 First of all, at its core, FBT does not blame the child’s parents (or the child) for the eating disorder.
 One of the core beliefs of family-based treatment is that no one in the family is to blame.
 Really, the focus is on getting the child well instead of placing blame.

-In other treatments, the person with the eating disorder is treated on their own outside of the family system, but with FBT, the parents, child, and sometimes even the siblings, are involved in treatment.
+In other treatments, the person with the eating disorder receives the bulk of the treatment outside of the family system.
+But, with FBT, the parents, child, and sometimes even the siblings, are involved in treatment.

 The parents’ care and motivation to help their child are used to make some major changes in the family’s life, especially around food.
 Their unique expertise on their child is used to help them get better, and parents are taught how to interact with their child around food, and other eating disorder behaviors.

-This allows the family to overcome the eating disorder, together.
+This allows the family to overcome the eating disorder together.

 Another difference with FBT is the focus on food, nutrition, and eating disorder behavior rehabilitation.
 FBT believes that a lot of the symptoms of the eating disorder will disappear when the child is better nourished and no longer using other eating disorder behaviors.
-So they first focus on nutrition, feeding, and decreasing the other eating disorder behaviors.
+So they first focus on nutrition, feeding, and decreasing other eating disorder behaviors.

 Often, parents think that their child has to be “motivated” for treatment to be effective.
 One of the differences with FBT is that the child does not need to be motivated to change to get better.
 The motivation to make change happen starts with the parents.